Nick-Tallguy/LearnOSM-language-helper/README.md

 What works at present
 ---------------------

-This is still work in progress - only the script to produce 0100-01-01-index.md actually works at the moment (but this is the main file that can take over an hour of cutting and pasting to produce!).
+This is still work in progress - any problems or suggestions welcome.